-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Slovenia while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in Slovenia while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Slovenia.

 Slovenia is located in Central Europe and has a population of 2 million.
 Slovene is the national language, but 92% of the population speaks at least two languages and 72% speaks at least three languages.